FE8Dev/FE8RProject/FE8_arsenals.md

 A reaver lance that is effective against Armor and Infantry enemies, inflicts Rock Punctures and has an AOE cleave effect.
 It uses Defense and Constitution instead of Strength for damage.
 Starting from its third stage, if it kills an enemy, it raises Def and Avoid.
 In its X rank version, it's also effective against Flying enemies and inflicts Curse and Shadow on the enemy.

 ## Sword
 A blade that inflicts Rock Punctures and Bleeding to the enemy.
 It has a cooldown.
-It doesn't give wexp.

 ### Access
 Icegoyal(T3)

 ## Anima
 A tome that is effective against Pirates.
 It inflicts Frozen and Petrify to the oponent.
 Has a cooldown.
 Always hits.
-Can't double.

 ### Access
 Icegoyal(T3)